 Close collaboration in research between industry and LTU

 The Division of Machine Elements at Luleå University of Technology has world leading research competence in the field of tribology, i.e. lubrication, friction and wear.

 Substantial costs are incurred in industry every year as a direct or indirect result of friction and wear.

-In industries, such as process industry almost half of all operating costs can be put down to maintenance requirements, friction and wear.
+In process industry, almost half of all operating costs are related to maintenance caused by friction and wear.

 Research is primarily aimed at:

-Lubricant ability to protect agains wear, to minimize operating and maintenance costs incurred as a result of friction and wear.
+- The ability of lubricants to protect against wear and minimize operating and maintenance costs incurred as a result of friction and wear.

 Professor Erik Höglund, chair professor

 Department of Engineering Sciences and Mathematics